 The one new addition are those egg shaped plates.
 I bought them back in February at a home decor store and I have been so eggcited to use them (I couldn’t find them online, but these are sort of similar-ish).
 Surprisingly, I don’t spend a lot of time, or money, in home decor stores – partly because I’m budgeting, but also because I prefer to thrift for vintage or make something myself.
 But these plates are turquoise and egg shaped (and handmade in Portugal), so I couldn’t resist.
 Because I’m chicken obsessed, I plan the use them for every day use.
 Get used to seeing them in all of my tablescapes.
 How can I work them into December decor?
 Hmmmmm….

 My new egg shaped plates inspired me to create a spring tablescape using only pastel pink and aqua, but it ended up very simple and minimalist so I layered on some more colors and textiles and created a more eclectic version.
 What do you prefer?
-Simple and minimal:

-Or more eclectic and colorful:
+Version 2: more eclectic and colorful:

-Minimal Spring Tablescape
+Minimal Spring Tablescape Details:

 Here’s a closer look at my more minimal spring tablescape.
 I had picked up the vintage pink table cloth as well as the vintage aqua and pink napkins many months ago – I just can’t resist pretty vintage linens and finding them in mint (or near perfect) condition is always a treat.
 I still have much of my vintage McCoy pottery collection, so I used four pink basket weave planters, with some moss leftover from last spring’s projects, to display a perfect, freshly laid turquoise egg.